 Superior rectus muscle

 The superior rectus muscle is primarily responsible for the elevation of the eyeball, and it is found below the levator palpebrae superioris muscle.
-It passes between the tendon of the superior oblique muscle and the levator palpebrae superioris.
+It passes between the tendon of the superior oblique muscle and the levator palpebrae superioris muscle.
 In fact, the superior rectus muscle is loosely attached to the levator palpebrae superioris.
 It is also connected to the superior oblique muscle by a frenulum of the intermuscular septum.

 Origin: superior aspect of the annulus of Zinn.